Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Its floors gleam again, the statues have recovered their initial glory, natural light shines through the magnificent stained glass ceiling, and... well, best you go see for yourself.
 And once the sun sets, the dome dances with colour, its changing lighting illuminate the sky.

 Walk past the Evian Casino and you'll get another whiff of that Belle Epoque.
 Those lovely pre-slot-machine rooms, with their hushed atmosphere and tuxedoed players, have been overtaken by neon lights and electronic alerts.
 But wait – not all is lost.

 The building itself is still very much what it used to be, and if you do a double-take as you walk by, thinking you've been accidentally transported to Byzantium, you won't be completely wrong, because that is exactly the effect the architect was trying to achieve.
-(The architect, by the way, was Jean-Albert Hébrard, the same one who oversaw work on the Source Cachat and the Royal Hotel)
+(The architect, by the way, was Jean-Albert Hébrard, the same one who oversaw work on the Source Cachat – Cachat Spring – and the Hotel Royal).

 But what is the story behind this quirky post-Byzantine cupola, with bits added on as required by expansion?